garybgenett/gary-os/README.md

   3. Configure an existing [EFI] bootloader
   4. Host on a [PXE] server

-Log in as `root` with password `gary-os`.
+Log in as `root` with password `p@ssw0rd!`.
 Any boot media can be detached.
 Use the normal `shutdown now` or simply power off when finished.

 ### Requirements ###############################################################
 [Requirements]: #requirements